When you want to run strong, your diet can play an important role in reaching your goals.

 Rosemary Calvert//Getty Images

-Why Trust Us: Helps maintain hydration and proper muscle function.
+When you want to run strong, your diet can play an important role in reaching your: Helps maintain hydration and proper muscle function.
 “Along with sodium, this is the most important electrolyte.
 Potassium helps your muscles contract and relax, and contributes to fluid balance in your body,” Samuels says.

 Selenium